salesforce/bazel-maven-proxy/README.md

                          [-c=PROXY-CONFIG-YAML] [-p=<port>]
                          [-s=MAVEN-SETTINGS-XML]
 Starts the Bazel Maven Proxy
+  -c, --config-file=PROXY-CONFIG-YAML
+                      proxy configuration file with (additional) repositories to proxy, i.e. path to proxy-config.yaml -h, --help          Show this help message and exit.
+      --host=<host>   host name to listen on (default is 127.0.0.1, i.e. only local connections allowed; use 0.0.0.0 to listen on all interfaces)
       --local-maven-repository=PATH
-                      path to Maven's local repositorty (default: ~/.m2/repository/) --unsecure-port=<unsecurePort>
+                      path to Maven's local repository (default: ~/. m2/repository/)
-                      unsecure port to listen on (default is none, set to >0 to enable)
-  -c, --config-file=PROXY-CONFIG-YAML
-                      proxy configuration file with additional repositories to proxy, i.e. path to proxy-config.yaml -p, --port=<port>   port to listen on (HTTP/2 and HTTP 1.1 with self-sign 'localhost' certificate)
+  -p, --port=<port>   port to listen on (HTTP/2 and HTTP 1.1 with self-sign
+                        'localhost' certificate)
   -s, --maven-settings=MAVEN-SETTINGS-XML
-                      path to Maven's settings.xml to read repositories and authentication informatiom from (default: ~/.m2/settings.xml)
+                      path to Maven's settings.xml to read repositories and authentication information (default is ~/.
+                        m2/settings.xml)
+      --unsecure-port=<unsecurePort>
+                      non-secure (plain HTTP) port to listen on (default is none, set to >0 to enable)
+  -V, --version       Print version information and exit.
 ```

 ## How to Use